manjeetsingh10/Order_cart_assignment/README.md

 Each slot can take orders with an overall max weight of 100 kg.
 There are no trucks available in the morning slot (6-9 hours) and there are no scooters and bikes available in the evening slot (19-23 hours).
 All vehicle types are available for the other two slots (9-13,16-19 hours).
 You can’t order more than 1 truck, 3 bikes, 2 scooters a day.
 Also, the vehicles’ capacity should be used optimally.

+## MINI DOCUMENTATION

-## TECH STACK USED
+### TECH STACK USED
 * Programming Language: Java
 * Framework: Springboot
 * BuildTool: Maven
 * DataBase: MongoDB

-## MINI DOCUMENTATION
+#### NOTE:

-<mark>NOTE</mark>: Given slots are represented with integers.
+1) Given slots are represented with integers.
 So the 4 given slots are mapped with the following numbers
  *  1 ==> [6,9] Slot
  *  2 ==> [9,13] Slot
  *  3 ==> [16,19] Slot
  *  4 ==> [19, 23] Slot

+2) The variables in this program were named using Java Naming Conventions. (camel case)

 The api exposes one end point **GetListOfAssignedVehicles**, which returns a list of Vehicles which will deliver the order given in as input. to access the endpoint, make a **POST REQUEST** at the following URL if running locally.